 Apple HomePod vs HomePod mini: verdict

-If that's you, the Apple HomePod combines a weighty sound and a classy design with Siri's DJ skills to great effect.
-Despite being a few years old it remains a top buy and one of the finest smart speakers for those who care about music quality.
+The Apple HomePod combines a weighty sound and a classy design with Siri's DJ skills to great effect.
+Despite now being discontinued, it remains a top buy and one of the finest smart speakers for those who care about music quality, if not future-proofing their setup.

 Both models have their strengths but we think the newer model, the HomePod mini, offers more bang for your buck.